KhronosGroup/KTX-Software-CTS/README.md

 Optional: If the property is missing then the stderr of the command is not checked.
 - `stdin (eval-string)`: Filepath for a file that will be redirected to stdin.
 Optional: If the property is missing then the stdin of the command is not supplied.
+- `outputTolerance (false | float | eval-string)`: Allow mismatch of golden and output files on non-primary platforms (platforms that are not marked with --primary for the clitest.py) with the given tolerance.
+On non-primary platforms, it also disables golden file generation.
+Falsy values require exact match while float values allow differences on non-primary platforms.
+(For example BasisLZ compression relies on undefined order of std::unordered_map containers so for certain test cases the outputs are not deterministic).
+Optional: defaults to false.
 - `outputs (dictionary)`: Key-Value dictionary of every expected output.
 If there is a mismatch between any of the golden and output files the test fails.
 Optional: If the property is missing the output files of the command are not checks.